 Finance isn’t exactly the most exciting thing to discuss, but the earlier you have the conversation, the better.
 Also because disagreement over finances is the Number One cause of divorce that surprisingly enough triumphs infidelity.

-From savings to managing money and financial goals to attitude towards debt, the potentially difficult discussion about money is crucial.
+From savings to managing money and financial goals to attitude towards debt, the potentially tricky discussion about money is crucial.

 “I was head-over-heels in love with my husband, and just like most couples, I had a ‘we’ll figure it out as we go’ approach.
 It was only later that I found out about my husband’s debts.
 I immediately took charge of the situation, made an expense sheet and began to monitor our outgoings.
 It took us two years to settle the debts, but we’re glad it’s done,” says 34-year-old sales manager Radhika.